• Skip to main content

 I have tried to break the process down to its most basic form to include a charcuterie board shopping list, what goes on a charcuterie board, ideas for charcuterie board, and how to scale from a small board for a couple to larger party platters.

 A gluten free charcuterie is perfect for a couple's date night, family game night or larger parties, or family gatherings.
-Served as an appetizer, part of a buffet, or as a grazing board.
+Serve as an fun appetizer like these beautiful Charcuterie cups, part of a buffet, or as a grazing board.

 Jump to: